K0I05/METRo/README.md

 METRo stands for "Model of the Environment and Temperature of Roads".
 It is a road weather forecast software.
-With the help of observations provided by roadside weather stations in the Road Weather Information System (RWIS) network and a site specific atmospheric forecast, METRo can, amongst other things, predict the roads conditions with particular interest such as: freezing rain, accumulation of snow, frost and thaw.
+With the help of observations provided by roadside weather stations from the Road Weather Information System (RWIS) network and a site specific atmospheric forecast, METRo can, amongst other things, predict the roads conditions with particular interest such as: freezing rain, accumulation of snow, frost and thaw.

 METRo is Free under the terms of the GPL license and is proudly provided by Environment Canada, Government of Canada.
 Copyright (C) 2006 Environment Canada